zenwalk/feralfilehosting/Feral Wiki/HTTP/Password protect your WWW folder/readme.md

 htpasswd .htpasswd anotheruser
 ~~~

-**IMportant note:** Please note that it's important to create passwords for the users in the order specified in your `.htaccess` file, or else you will get a password verification error. !!
+**Important note:** Please note that it's important to create passwords for the users in the order specified in your `.htaccess` file, or else you will get a password verification error. !!

 ![](https://raw.github.com/feralhosting/feralfilehosting/master/Feral%20Wiki/HTTP/Password%20protect%20your%20WWW%20folder/17.png)
 ![](https://raw.github.com/feralhosting/feralfilehosting/master/Feral%20Wiki/HTTP/Password%20protect%20your%20WWW%20folder/18.png)